 In order to address a pet’s behavior problem, it often requires that we as owners also change our behavior in various ways.
 Many owners have shared how they struggle with how their own behavior or reactions to their pet may influence their pet’s behavior problems.
 For example, a common reaction for those of us with dog with leash reactivity is that we actually become tense when we see our dog’s “trigger” coming towards us on a walk!
 Understanding what’s happening on “our end of the leash” can help us as owners have more tools of what we can do to be aware of and change our own behavior.
 Below are some resources that owners have found helpful.

 Sometimes what a pet needs is beyond what even the most loving and caring owner is able to give.
 Coming to terms with the reality that what your pet needs is not what you and your family can provide is a painful and difficult struggle and not a decision that any owner comes to lightly.
 Many owners have tried everything that they are able to do to help decrease their pet’s distress.
 When owners come to this heartbreaking decision to say goodbye, it can be difficult to find resources and supports about what to do next.
 If you are considering relinquishing, re-homing or euthanasia, speak with the pet professionals you work with and seek support.
-I’m also available as a support to you, please do feel free to contact me.
 Below are some stories and information other pet owners have found helpful.

 Grief and loss